awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/Welcome.md

 Elastic Beanstalk supports applications developed in Go, Java, \.NET, Node\.js, PHP, Python, and Ruby\.
 When you deploy your application, Elastic Beanstalk builds the selected supported platform version and provisions one or more AWS resources, such as Amazon EC2 instances, to run your application\.

-You can interact with Elastic Beanstalk by using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or eb, a high\-level CLI designed specifically for Elastic Beanstalk\.
+You can interact with Elastic Beanstalk by using the Elastic Beanstalk console, the AWS Command Line Interface \(AWS CLI\), or eb, a high\-level CLI designed specifically for Elastic Beanstalk\.

 To learn more about how to deploy a sample web application using Elastic Beanstalk, see [Getting Started with AWS: Deploying a Web App](https://docs.aws.amazon.com/gettingstarted/latest/deploy/)\.